pblack/docs/content/managing-content/managing-content.md

 menu:
   managing-content:
 ---
 Forestry allows you to manage all of your different types of content.
-These are separate pages in your CMS that allow you to view all of your drafted and published [Pages]() for that type of content.
+These are separate pages in your CMS that allow you to view all of your drafted and published [content](/docs/managing-content/editing-content) for that type of content.
 You can find these under *"content"* in the sidebar of your CMS.

 ## Managing your content
 Forestry allows you to manage and edit your content from these list views.